 She discovered that before a domestic abusers’ behaviour escalated into murder, it followed a distinct pattern.

 Jean-Luc Lemahieu, director of policy analysis and public information at the U.N.
 Office on Drugs and Crime, agrees.
-He told The Washington Post that domestic homicides are:
+He said that domestic homicides are:

 “…not without predictions — you see incidences of verbal and other forms of violence.
 The pattern is established long before the homicide.”